BelkinNikita/VowelsCounting/README.md

 # VowelsCounting
 This code counts a number of vowels in a substring of the given length (exircise from the LeetCoode)

-k - a string
+s - is a string

-s - a length
+k - is a length